apache/flink/docs/dev/table/sqlClient.zh.md

                                            properties.
      -h,--help                             Show the help message with
                                            descriptions of all options.
+     -hist,--history <History file path>   The file which you want to save the command history into.
+If not
+                                           specified, we will auto-generate one
+                                           under your user's home directory.
      -j,--jar <JAR file>                   A JAR file to be imported into the session.
 The file might contain
                                            user-defined classes needed for the